Dispatch from Gettysburg– January 11th, 2021

 “It is for us the living, rather, to be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.
 It is rather for us to be here dedicated to the great task remaining before us.”— Lincoln

-These leaders most eloquently express much of what I would, now, had they not so very well, already.
+These leaders most eloquently express much of what I would now, had they not so very well, already.
 So my aim, now, is comeuppance.

 Three, perhaps four U.S. presidents have been assassinated, yet power remained with that president’s designated successor.
 Even at the break of Civil War, Lincoln was peacefully instated after Buchanan.
 Only after that peaceful transition did the Confederate states secede.

 There will be no 225th year of peaceful transition for us.
-Not for nine quarter-centuries more, if then.
+Not for nine quarter-centuries more.

-Now, here I am in Gettysburg, but less than 90 miles from Washington.
-I don’t remember how I found my way here.
-I checked where a noble leader gave his noblest speech, wandered through the graves in a listless and morose manner— pondering the nature of violence and hatred against our fellow human beings, contemplating governments and insurrections, hypocrisy and corruption, and how to constructively approach the inevitability of all them— along with other suitably sullen subjects.
+So I checked where a noble leader gave his noblest speech, wandered through the graves in a listless and morose manner— contemplating governments and insurrections, hypocrisy and corruption, the nature of violence and hatred against our fellow human beings, and how to constructively approach the inevitability of all them— along with other suitably sullen subjects.
 Here are some:

-History will judge him far more harshly than anyone alive is capable of.
-He’s headed for a cozy, federal, white-collar prison– undeniably with his self-righteousness still intact.
-History books, I tell you– there he will reap his eternal reward.
-There, his comeuppance will be brutal.
-As his allies suffer retribution, they will denounce him– as thoroughly as they sold themselves and their voters to his banner, they will denounce him.
-The racism and bigotry so fully exposed during his regime will forever be tied to his name.
+It need not come swiftly for him.
+It is far to late to save our 225th year, far too late to save that truly unique quality which the United States of America once had among the history of all known nations.
+Not swift, merely eternal.
+As his allies suffer retribution across the next fifty years, they will denounce him— as thoroughly as they sold themselves and their voters to his banner, they will denounce him.
 For centuries to come, politicians and military leaders across the globe will study his mistakes.
-And schoolchildren of all races, ethnicities, perhaps even of different species, will learn of him and make crude jokes about his face.
+To the racism and bigotry so fully exposed during his regime he will be forever tied.
+And schoolchildren of all races, ethnicities and nationalities, perhaps even of different species will learn of him and make crude jokes about his face.
 He will be disgraced for as long as anyone remembers his name.

 Alright, peace–